fariasjim/word_buddy/README.md

+### Actively Working on Project.
+Some functions may not work accordingly.
+Please open Main.py to launch application (watch the how to use section below)

 # WordBuddy 📄✨

 WordBuddy is a high-performance desktop automation suite designed to streamline complex operations on .docx and LaTeX files.
 It provides a professional GUI for researchers, educators, and data professionals to handle document translation and encoding conversions with zero setup required.